Gentamicin and prednisolone (ophthalmic)

 a wound that will not heal.

-Stop using this medicine and talk to your doctor if you have new or worsening eye pain or swelling that lasts longer than 48 hours.
+Stop using gentamicin and prednisolone and talk to your doctor if you have new or worsening eye pain or swelling that lasts longer than 48 hours.

 Common side effects may include: